DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Switch Node.rst

 Overview
 ---------

-A generalization of the Condition Node to at least 2 cases used to execute one of many sub-flowcharts based on expressions for each case.
+The Switch node is a generalization of the Condition Node to at least 2 cases used to execute one of many sub-flowcharts based on expressions for each case.

 Upon placing a Switch node, generates two sub-flowcharts, 'Case 1' and 'Default'.

 Each case has an input 'Condition: case_x' which when evaluates to true, causes that case's sub-flowchart to be executed when the switch node is hit.
-If multiple cases have conditions evaluate to True, then the first case's sub-flowchart will be executed (i.e. if Case 1 and Case 2 both have input conditions that evaluate to True, only Case 1's sub-flowchart would be executed).
+If multiple cases have conditions evaluate to True, then the smallest number case's sub-flowchart will be executed (i.e. if Case 1 and Case 2 both have input conditions that evaluate to True, only Case 1's sub-flowchart would be executed).
 The Default case's sub-flowchart will execute when all other cases are evaluated to false.

 .. image:: images/Switch/switch_overview_1.png